Li-610/twitch/README.md

 - Optimized backend with Spring Boot and OpenFeign for efficient Twitch API integration
 - Content-based recommendation algorithm based on user behavior
 - Responsive and user-friendly UI built with React and Ant Design
-- 🛡Secure authentication and authorization using Spring Security
+- Secure authentication and authorization using Spring Security
-- 🗄Data stored in MySQL and deployed on AWS RDS
+- Data stored in MySQL and deployed on AWS RDS

 ## Tech Stack
 - Backend: Spring Boot, OpenFeign, Spring Security, MySQL (AWS RDS)